ClemMei/td-docker-compte-rendu/dockerhub-readme.md

 ## Starting database

-This app is designed to run with MySQL2 database.
+This app is designed to work with MySQL database.
 You can use the official [MySQL container](https://hub.docker.com/_/mysql/)

 run the following command to start your database container :